mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/external-storage/index.md

 enterprise: false
 ---

 Use external volumes when fault tolerance is crucial for your app.
-If a host fails, the native Marathon instance reschedules your app on another host, along with its associated data, without user intervention.
+If a host fails, the native Marathon&trade; instance reschedules your app on another host, along with its associated data, without user intervention.
 External volumes also typically offer a larger amount of storage.

 Marathon applications normally lose their state when they terminate and are relaunched.
-In some contexts, for instance, if your application uses MySQL, you’ll want your application to preserve its state.
-You can use an external storage service, such as Amazon's Elastic Block Store (EBS), to create a persistent volume that follows your application instance.
+In some contexts, for instance, if your application uses MySQL&reg;, you’ll want your application to preserve its state.
+You can use an external storage service, such as Amazon&reg; Elastic Block Store (EBS), to create a persistent volume that follows your application instance.

-Note that volume sizes are specified in gibibyte (GiB) units.
+Note that volume sizes are specified in gibibyte (GiB) units (2x10(30) or 1,073,741,824 bytes).

 # Creating an application with an external persistent volume